Shapley Value Computation in Ontology-Mediated Query Answering: Introduction

-The paper is structured as follows. \Cref{sec:prelims} introduces key notions from databases and description logics, and \Cref{sec:shapley} defines Shapley values and recalls useful results about Shapley values in databases.
-We also prove a new hardness result for graph reachability queries, which we apply in \Cref{sec:reach} to show hardness of Shapley value computation in various ontology settings.
-In \Cref{sec:rw}, we present our $\mathsf{FP}$/$\mathsf{\#P}$-hard dichotomy result for OMQs in the Horn DL $\mathcal{ELHI_{\bot}}$, and in \Cref{sec:non-rw}, we strengthen the $\mathsf{\#P}$-hardness result to cover a wider range of queries.
-We conclude the paper in \Cref{sec:discuss} with a summary of our contributions and a discussion of future work. \ifsubmission Missing proof details can be found in the \AP""full version"" \cite{DBLP:journals/corr/abs-2407-20058}. \fi
+The paper is structured as follows. \Cref{sec:prelims} introduces key notions from databases and description logics, and \Cref{sec:shapley} defines Shapley values and recalls useful results about their applications in databases.
+We also prove a new hardness result for graph reachability queries, which we apply in \Cref{sec:reach} to show hardness of the drastic Shapley value computation in various ontology settings.
+In \Cref{sec:rw}, we present our $\mathsf{FP}$/$\mathsf{\#P}$-hard dichotomy result for OMQs in the Horn DL $\mathcal{ELHI_{\bot}}$, and in \Cref{sec:non-rw}, we strengthen the $\mathsf{\#P}$-hardness result to cover a wider range of queries, obtaining as a by-product an improved dichotomy result for probabilistic ontology-mediated query ansering.
+We conclude the paper in \Cref{sec:discuss} with a summary of our contributions and a discussion of future work.